BilimYurti/BilimYurti/README.md

 - 👋 Hi, I’m @BilimYurti
-- 👀 I’m interested in Cloud Solution Architect,TerroForm/Ansible,MLOps, Java, JavaScript/ TypeScript,Python.
+- 👀 I’m interested in Cloud DevOps,TerroForm/Ansible,MLOps, Java, JavaScript/ TypeScript,Python.
 - 🌱 I’m currently Work as Cloud Engineer
 <!---
 BilimYurti/BilimYurti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.